TheFisher-Man/TheFisher-Man/README.md

+### Fish is on the hub!!!

-Linux fanboy since 2024-09-09. (fedora btw)
+- Linux fanboy since yesterday (i use ubuntu mint btw)
-Trying out NVIM baby
+- Trying out NVIM baby
-Hopefull C programmer.
-(I'm terrible)
+- Hopefull C programmer (I'm a quiche eater)